gregoireclemencin/datasciencecoursera/README.md

 # datasciencecoursera
-Coursera - Data Scientist Toolbox - Intro Course Welcome to the Readme file.
+Coursera - Data Scientist Toolbox - Intro Course

+Welcome to the Readme file.
+I definitively need to get the basics of file edition in GitHub.